Standard Operating Procedure · ATLAS Platform

 PI workspace (master key)

 The PI receives a PI-tier workspace key (format: PI-[INST]-XXXX-2026) upon purchase at keys.adherence.cc.
-This key provides access to the full ATLAS dataset including all sub-site data, the multi-site dashboard, bulk upload, and IRB-grade export.
+This key provides access to the full ATLAS dataset including all sub-site data, the multi-site dashboard, bulk upload, IRB-grade export, and PE Domain Analysis.

 Site coordinator workspaces